GodotMisogi/johnny/content/post/category-theory/index.md

 **Example.** (Product) Cartesian product of two sets?

-A product is defined by the following diagram, which applies a complicated technique called _dualisation_ to the product diagram, viz. flipping the arrows:
+A coproduct is defined by the following diagram, which applies a complicated technique called _dualisation_ to the product diagram, viz. flipping the arrows:

 **Example.** (Coproduct) Disjoint union of two sets?